cheshire137/overwatch-team-comps/README.md

 `cp dotenv.sample .env`, and
 copy your app key and secret into the .env file.
 You will also need to use a service like [ngrok](https://ngrok.com/) to have a public URL that will hit your local server.
+Start ngrok via `ngrok http 3000`;
+look at the https URL it spits out.
 In your Battle.net app, set `https://your-ngrok-id-here.ngrok.io/users/auth/bnet/callback` as the "Register Callback URL" value.
-Start the Rails server via `bundle exec rails s` and then attach ngrok to it via `ngrok http 3000`.
+Update .env so that `BNET_APP_HOST` is set to the same `your-ngrok-id-here` as ngrok spit out and you used in the Battle.net app; omit the https:// in .env.
+Start the Rails server via `bundle exec rails s`.

 ### Installing PostgreSQL on mac os